TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/philosophy_directions.rst

 But having JavaScript in between, even as asm.js, unfortunately makes it impractical.

 It's completely agreed that many Python developers would like all of their familiar libraries to be avaible.
-But the fact that most of them are written in C, makes it equally impractical, since they would run at snail speed.
+But the fact that most of them are written in C, makes it equally impractical, since they would load at snail speed in a browser.
 Apart from that, for viable web development, unimpeded access to JavaScript libraries is far more important.

 One alternative is to wait from the browser manufacturers to support descents to pure, true assembler, or at least C or C++.